Cherry Pie Bars

 Instructions

-• Preheat the oven to 350°F. Grease a 15x10x1-inch jelly roll pan (or two 9×9-inch baking pans).
+• Preheat the oven to 350°F. Grease a 9×13-inch baking pan and line it with parchment paper Set aside.

-• For the glaze, whisk together the powdered sugar, vanilla and almond extract, and enough milk to reach the desired consistency.
+• For the glaze, whisk the powdered sugar, vanilla and almond extract, and enough milk to reach the desired consistency.
 Drizzle over the cooled bars.

 Notes